powerplace-io/power-places-scraper/README.md

 ## Scraping Google

-*Note: The place resulting from the google does not necessarily match the OSM place that was supposed to be looked up.
+The place resulting from the google does not necessarily match the OSM place that was supposed to be looked up.
 There are two possuble ways of resolvin this issue:

- 1. Just ignore the OSM data and remove all duplicates from the google data
+ 1. Just ignore the OSM data and remove all duplicates from the google data.

- 2. Due some kind of consistency check between the OSM place and the resulting Google Place (the distance between the places as well as the name might be helpful for that).*
+ 2. Do some kind of matching between the OSM place and the resulting Google Place.

 ## Using a proxy

+It might be appropriate to use a proxy for scraping googles data.
+If you want to use a proxy (at the moment only socks5 proxies are supported), you can use the `--proxy` option (or if you are using tor with the default configuration: `--tor`).

 [tor_browser]: https://www.torproject.org/download/ "Tor Browser Download Page"